Trouble at Black Lake: The UAW's property exposure

 For four decades, the United Auto Workers has maintained a sprawling property in northern Michigan as a shrine to the ambitions of the union's founder, Walter Reuther.

 Reuther's ashes were scattered here after his death in 1970.
-He is the focal point of a painting of civil rights leaders in the lobby of the education center.
-There is a "zodiac room" where metal and glass sculptures ring the walls, depicting the position of the planets at the time the labor leader was born in West Virginia.
+He is the focal point of a painting of civil rights leaders in the lobby of the education centre.
+There is a "zodiac room" where metal and glass sculptures ring the walls, depicting the position of the planets at the time the labour leader was born in West Virginia.

 Despite a three-decade decline in membership, the UAW kept up and expanded the site.
 It opened an 18-hole golf course during the SUV boom in 2000.

-Over the past decade, the UAW has also been forced to provide about $39 million in loans to the Walter and May Reuther Family Education Center and Black Lake Golf Course, known collectively as Black Lake, to keep them open.
+Over the past decade, the UAW has also been forced to provide about $39 million (25 million pounds) in loans to the Walter and May Reuther Family Education Centre and Black Lake Golf Course, known collectively as Black Lake, to keep them open.

-The bulk of those loans were extended from 2007 to 2010, when the union made steep concessions in wages and benefits to the U.S. automakers, records filed with the U.S. Labor Department show.
+The bulk of those loans were extended from 2007 to 2010, when the union made steep concessions in wages and benefits to the U.S. automakers, records filed with the U.S. Labour Department show.

 The loans are listed on the UAW's books as assets.
 In a statement, the UAW said the funding for Black Lake is only considered to be a loan in accounting terms for the purpose of its filings.